magmide/magmide/posts/design-of-rok.md

 "Progress and Roadmap" describes what has already been done and the plan forward.

+## Project goals and values

 The design of the project is directly informed by its values and ambitions.
-Rok a metaprogrammable dependently typed language based on the calculus of constructions with an integrated abstract assembly language, with the goal of enabling formalization/verification/compilation of any software for any environment, therefore (*finally*) making formal verification mainstream and normal.
+Rok a metaprogrammable dependently typed language based on the calculus of constructions with an integrated abstract assembly language with trackable effects.
+Its goal is to enable formalization/verification/compilation of any software for any environment, therefore (*finally*) making formal verification mainstream and normal.
 The project doesn't have any direct goals to do cutting edge research work or advance the state of the art, but merely to combine existing research into a usable tool.

 To achieve that goal the project has these values: